-Your daughter is expected to spend one hour for each piece of homework set every evening.
-This reflects the increasing difficulty of the GCSE exams and how rigorous the examinations have become.
-The Learning Resource Centre (LRC) is opened every day until 4pm, we encourage your daughter to make use of this quiet, well-resourced study environment.
-If you have any concerns about the homework set, please contact either your daughter's tutor or Head of Year.
+The Learning Resource Centre (LRC) is open every day until 4pm; we encourage your daughter to make use of this quiet, well-resourced study environment.
+If you have any concerns about the amount or quality of homework set at KS4, please feel free to contact either your daughter's tutor or Head of Year regarding this matter.